michelf/php-markdown/Readme.md

 Current:

+*	Created a library-style unified package that will work with namespace-based autoloading introduced in PHP 5.3.
+This is the same parser, but packaged differently.
+It is available separatedly from the two other available packages, and requires PHP 5.3.

 *	The following HTML 5 elements are treated as block elements when at the root of an HTML block: `article`, `section`, `nav`, `aside`, `hgroup`, `header`, `footer`, and `figure`. `svg` too.